anywhichway/proxy-observe/README.md

 # Release History

+v0.03 2015-10-01 Updated README.
+No unit tests yet.
+Consider this a BETA.

+v0.02 2015-10-01 Added Object.deepObserve and Array.observe.
+No unit tests yet.
+Consider this a BETA.

 v0.01 2015-10-01 Initial release.
-No unit tests yet.
-Consider this a BETA. v0.02 2015-10-01 Added Object.deepObserve and Array.observe.
 No unit tests yet.
 Consider this a BETA.

 # License